muhammad-tamim/react-notes/README.md

 const element = <h1 className="title">Hello</h1>;
 ```

-Behind the scenes, Babel (a compiler that convert jsx to raw js) converts this into:
+Behind the scenes, Babel (a compiler that converts JSX into JavaScript) transforms this JSX into a React.createElement:

-- 1st babel convert it into, react.createElement

 ```jsx
 const element = React.createElement(
   "h1",